-Did you know that adding feathers to your hair is not only really easy to do but it’s quite inexpensive if you do it yourself?!
+Feather hair accessories for kids look gorgeous, but they can be expensive.
+Did you know that you can put them in your child’s hair yourself!
 You only need a few tools and about ten minutes of your time.
 Yep, it’s that easy!

 - Feathers.
 You’re looking for a couple of long, thin feathers for your hair.